emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 **1.13 also marks the final minor release of the Ember 1.x cycle.** As such, it contains a number of deprecations ahead of Ember 2.0.
 Resolving these deprecations in application code aligns that application with Ember's public API in 2.0.
-Any Ember app running 1.13 without causing a deprecation notice to fire should upgrade to 2.0 without any changes.
+In general, Ember apps running 1.13 without causing any deprecation notices to fire should upgrade to 2.0 without changes.

+The easiest way to work through deprecations is the **Ember Inspector**.
+Thanks to the work of Teddy Zeenny, deprecations will be routed to the "Deprecations" inspector pane, where you can get a grouped list of them as well as the line of code in **your app** that triggered the deprecation.
+You can also ask for a full stack trace of any deprecation.

 #### Improved Rerender Performance

-Previous iterations of Ember's rendering layer were based on granular observation.
-Where a piece of dynamic content was rendered (such as a new array, or new component) the old DOM and possibly-invalid child views were discarded and new DOM and views created from scratch.
-Additionally, granular observation was computationally expensive to initialize and maintain for a large set of values.
+Previous iterations of Ember's rendering engine **relied** on granular observation for efficiency.
+When a piece of dynamic content was rendered, Ember registered observers, updating the content when the value changed.

-Glimmer replaces this approach with a value-diffing strategy.
-During render, each occurrence of dynamic content (for example a component, and each helper, or a data binding) generates a value representing its render state.
-Upon rerender, this tree of values is walked.
-Clean nodes are presumed to already be correctly rendered, dirtied nodes have their value recomputed and children values (which may or may not have dirtied) walked.
+While this was reasonably efficient in cases where the developer could easily use `set` (and the array equivalents) to mutate values, it had two related issues:

+* This forced developers to represent all changes in terms of granular observers.
+In many cases this could be extremely awkward.
+This was especially problematic when working with Arrays, since (for example) representing a sort as a series of mutations is conceptually complex and can be cost-prohibitive.
+* Ember itself was extremely inefficient when an entire object or array was replaced, despite the fact that this was often the most natural way to represent the change.
+This meant that while it was usually possible in theory to "just re-render" a component, it was, in practice, cost prohibitive (to say the least).

+To address these issues, Glimmer adopts a value-diffing strategy, using a virtual tree of the dynamic areas of the DOM.
+This means that even if the original data structure (for example, an array) is completely replaced, the DOM is not updated unless the resulting rendered content has changed.

+When updating an array with a new array (because you got a new array from the server, or because you produced a new array through `.sort()`), you will see a large improvement in performance, **making this kind of replacement plausible in Ember.**

+Notably, the Ember strategy continues to support efficient updates via value observation, which we expect to be useful when communicating with services and models.

+Glimmer's hybrid model can opportunistically take advantage of explicit mutation (via `set`) when it is used, while also supporting efficient re-renders of entire data structures, updating only the DOM  nodes that need to be changed.

 The result is a stunning improvement in many rerender cases.
 This animated gif shows rerender performance of Ember 1.12 on the left, and Ember 1.13